|Muddy Waters' band, circa 1954. Waters is at far left, Jimmy Rogers at far right|

 In the late 40's, Rogers was playing harmonica with guitarist Blue Smitty, who then welcomed Waters into the group.
 When Smitty left, Waters brought in Little Walter and Rogers moved to second guitar.
 That band was dubbed "the Headhunters" for their habit of dropping by other musicians' gigs and "cutting their heads" by outperforming them on their own stage or even stealing their gigs outright.
 During this time, Chess decided to record Rogers as a solo act and some of his recordings are considered blues standards today, such as "Walking By Myself," "Ludella," "Chicago Bound," "Sloppy Drunk," "That's All Right," and "You're The One."
 He also was an indispensible session musician for Chess, backing Howlin' Wolf and Sonny Boy Williamson on several recordings.

 Throughout the 80's, Rogers performed regularly, but recorded infrequently.
 What he did release was very good, including a live session with Ronnie Earl in the early 90's and a set backed by Rod Piazza.
 The standout recordings were a part-live/part-studio recording on Antones with all-star backing (Ludella) and a fantastic session for APO, called Blue Bird, that he recorded with his son, Jimmy D. Lane on second guitar and Chicago harp wizard, Carey Bell.
-Below is a song from a mid 80's appearance in Antones' ("You're Sweet"), a mellow track recorded in the late 70's with Left Hand Frank Craig, "Fishing In My Pond," and a track from Blue Bird, "I'm Tired of Crying Over You."
+Below is a song from a mid 80's appearance in Antones' ("You're Sweet," with Kim Wilson on harp), a mellow track recorded in the late 70's with Left Hand Frank Craig, "Fishing In My Pond," and a track from Blue Bird, "I'm Tired of Crying Over You."

 Today, Jimmy Rogers is rightfully acknowledged for his role in the formation of the classic postwar Chicago Blues sound.
 His role in Waters' band cannot be overstated.
 His rapport with Waters was second to none.
 He played a major part in bringing Otis Spann into the group, and he helped Waters keep good harmonica players in the band after Little Walter departed for a solo career.
 His recordings for Chess in the 50's were widely influential and when he returned in the 70's, he had barely lost a step and remained a vital part of Chicago's blues scene until the end.